 Our top rent-to-own picks are Divvy Homes and Pathway Homes — but with important caveats.

-Divvy Homes lists hundreds of Divvy-ready properties (i.e., homes that it already owns) on its website, but you won't get the option to buy a new home through the company.
+Divvy Homes lists hundreds of Divvy-ready properties (i.e., homes it already owns) on its website, but you won't be able to buy a new home through the company.[2]

 Garrett explains that Divvy-ready homes were "previously rented by Divvy customers who decided not to proceed with the purchase, and Divvy puts them back on the market as an option for rent-to-own."

 Pathway Homes offers two significant advantages over its competitors.
 First, these programs let you lock in your purchase price for five years, potentially benefiting from the home's rise in value.
-Second, you can build up a down payment as you rent.
+Second, you can build up a down payment as you rent, which is attractive for those who may struggle to save a lump sum upfront.

 Other rent-to-own companies serving Dallas